-Is Pamela Anderson Dating Wikileaks Founder Julian Assange?
+Is Pamela Anderson Dating WikiLeaks Founder Julian Assange?
 [Rumor]

 Despite being unable to leave the embassy without arrest, Assange still makes public appearances on the embassy balcony and via internet feeds.
 It appears that despite limited contact with others outside of the embassy, Assange may have landed himself a girlfriend.

 Over the last few months, Assange has had a somewhat surprising visitor frequently by his side.
-Baywatch star Pamela Anderson first visited the Wikileaks founder back in September of 2016.
+Baywatch star Pamela Anderson first visited the WikiLeaks founder back in September of 2016.
 The blonde was seen entering the Ecuadorian Embassy with several Pret a Manger bags indicating she was likely bringing the isolated journalist some sustenance.
 However, her visits didn’t end there.
 The blonde bombshell would visit Assange four more times within the coming weeks.

 Page Six noted that Anderson was seen wearing increasingly sexier outfits to her visits which sparked rumors that Assange and Anderson may be a budding couple.